arommelaere/git2feed/README.md

 - Works with all major JavaScript frameworks (Next.js, Remix, Astro, etc.)
 - Option to strip branch names from commit messages
 - Redact or hide confidential terms from commit messages
+- Dynamic API endpoints for serving updates directly from your webapp

 ## Install